Yash-Vora/Instagram-App/README.md

 - <b>Like,Comment,Share and Bookmark</b>
   - You can like,comment,share and bookmark your friend posts.
   - Your friend can like,comment,share and bookmark your posts.

+## Installation
+- For installing android studio click on this link.
+  -
+- For more info related to android studio installation on different platform click on this link.
+  -

 ## How to run the app
 - Android studio must be installed in your laptop or pc.